mit-aera/FlightGoggles/README.md

 **Q. FlightGoggles crashes on startup or on scene load.**

-So far, we have seen 3 reasons for crashes on startup:
+So far, we have seen 2 reasons for crashes on startup:
-1. Insufficient VRAM (< 3.5GB).
+1. Insufficient VRAM (< 2.1GB).
     - Solved by upgrading GPU or switching to AWS rendering.
-2. No-multithreaded GPU support.
-    - Characterized by the appearance of `Receiving unhandled NULL exception [...] std::pow(float, float)` in player.log.
-    - Solved by using [non-multithreaded FlightGoggles binary](http://d34kgw45d3q5oc.cloudfront.net/Public/FlightGoggles/StandaloneBinaries/FlightGoggles_Linux_v2.0.0-no_multi_thread.zip).
-See issue [#28](https://github.com/mit-fast/FlightGoggles/issues/28) for more detail.
-3. Vulkan renderer choosing wrong GPU.
+2. Vulkan renderer choosing wrong GPU.
     - Diagnosable by checking line in player.log similar to `Vulkan renderer=[GeForce GTX 750 Ti] id=[1380].`
     - If the listed GPU is not your desired GPU, set the environment variable `VK_ICD_FILENAMES` to `/usr/share/vulkan/icd.d/nvidia_icd.json` as described [here](https://wiki.archlinux.org/index.php/Vulkan).
 See issue [#28](https://github.com/mit-fast/FlightGoggles/issues/28) for more detail.